OriginalMistake/SDP-Compliance-Tool/README.md

 ## 🛠️ Personalising for Your Organisation (`config.py`)

-All site-specific settings, thresholds, and mappings are centralized in `config.py` to allow clean updates to core logic in `app.py`:
+All site-specific settings, thresholds and mappings are centralised in `config.py` to allow clean updates to core logic in `app.py`:

 ### 1. Adjusting Compliance Thresholds
 Update default filtering logic to match your IT security policies: